codacy/pulse-user-docs/docs/one-click-integrations/bitbucket-integration.md

     ![Installing the Pulse Bitbucket App](images/bb-installing.png)

-1. Choose the workspace that you want to connect the integration to and confirm with **Complete setup**.
+1. Choose the workspace that you want to connect the integration to and click **Complete setup** to confirm.
 You can only select a workspace where you have owner permissions.

     ![Choosing the Bitbucket workspace](images/bb-workspace.png)